-4 Candlestick Patterns You Need to Know for 2024
+4 Candlestick Patterns You Need to Know for 2025

 What are candlesticks?

 Candlesticks are formed by showing a candle “body,” a solid area between the open and close price, and “wicks,” which represent the high and low.
 Candles (the terms “candles” and “candlesticks” are used interchangeably) are often colored to indicate whether it indicates an up move or a down move.
-For a more detailed description of candlestick charts, have a look at How to Read Stock Charts.
+For a more detailed description of candlestick charts, have a look at our guide How to Read Stock Charts.

 Featured Offers

-Candlestick patterns
+Candlestick patterns every trader should know

 Let’s take a look at four of the most widely used candlestick patterns along with some actual stock chart examples.
 The four patterns we’ll look at here are the bullish engulfing pattern, the bearish engulfing pattern, umbrella lines, and dojis.
 Even if candlesticks aren’t your thing, almost everyone agrees the pattern names are vivid.